 Now days, I mostly make with a combination of the two–1/4 cup cashews + 1/4 cup white beans.
 It has the warm creamy texture with less fat.

 Another way that we love to eat this ‘cheese’ sauce is to mix it with some Easy Salsa and serve with baked corn chips.
 Talk about amazing!

-Other than the ‘cheese’ sauce, the only other ingredient needed to make this mac and cheese recipe is a whole grain pasta.
+Other than the ‘cheese’ sauce, the only other ingredient needed to make this mac and cheese recipe is pasta.
 Normally, I like to use brown rice elbow pasta with this dish.